DareData/lp-foundations/01_clean_code/2_names_and_comments/README.md

 Now you should see the errors and warnings in your code in the "Problems" tab (it sits next to your integrated terminal window).
 Personally, I like to use the [Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens) add-on to make the errors and warnings more visible:

 ![Error Lens add-on](../../images/error_lens.png)

+## Extra resources

+- [Virtual environments](virtual_environments.md) - If you are curious about how virtual environments work, you should definitely see this article from RealPython.